O3Ol/awesome-stars/README.md

 ## C++

+- [build_system_tools](https://github.com/asartori86/build_system_tools) - Gentle introduction to the basics of CMake and meson, and unit-testing with gtest.
 - [rust-bindgen](https://github.com/rust-lang/rust-bindgen) - Automatically generates Rust FFI bindings to C (and some C++) libraries.
 - [leela-zero](https://github.com/leela-zero/leela-zero) - Go engine with no human-provided knowledge, modeled after the AlphaGo Zero paper.
 - [mimium](https://github.com/mimium-org/mimium) - mimium (MInimal Musical medIUM) a programming language as an infrastructure for sound and music.